jinchad/adv-opti/README.md

 # SUTD Advanced Topics in Optimisation project

-This is the repository containing the files for group 1's project in **40.302 Advanced Topics in Optimisation**
+This repository contains the files for group 1's project in **40.302 Advanced Topics in Optimisation**.

 ## Running the project